 For details on the specific opportunities available, contact your program for more information.

 Tuition & Fees - The Bursar/Student Accounts website has information on tuition, fees, billing, and payment, including the semester-based Time Option Payment Plan (TOPP).

 Financial Aid - The Financial Aid website details the types of aid available to students, eligibility criteria, application procedures, and repayment information.

 Campus Fellowships & Funding - Stony Brook offers a number of fellowships to help graduate students meet their educational and research expenses.
 Some are available to incoming students only; others are open to all enrolled students.

 Graduate Council Fellowships (Nomination Procedures) - Graduate Council Fellowships (GCF) are available to exceptionally qualified incoming doctoral and MFA students.
 Candidates are nominated by their respective graduate programs; nominations are due at the end of January.

 Annual Graduate Awards - Current graduate students are eligible for several annual awards and fellowships, ranging from $500 to $10,000, to students.

 External Funding Database - The Graduate School compiles information from various funding agencies and private foundations offering funding to graduate students and postdoctoral scholars.
 The list isn't comprehensive, but it is updated regularly as we're made aware of new opportunities .
-If you are interested in external fellowships, please keep in mind that the IREP Office offers external fellowships advising.
-While the focus is on fellowships requiring an on-campus nomination or interview process, such as the Fulbright, the IREP team can consult on a variety of opportunities.
-For more information, please visit the IREP Office website .
+If you are interested in external fellowships, please keep in mind that the External Scholarships & Fellowships Advising Office may be able to assist.
+While the focus is on fellowships requiring an on-campus nomination or interview process, such as the Fulbright, their team can consult on a variety of opportunities.
+For more information, please visit the External Scholarships & Fellowships Advising website .